uwegeercken/rule_maintenance/README.md

 Rule groups also have a validity date, defining from which date until which other date the group is valid.
 This allows to define time frames in which rules are to be used or not.

-A transformation from Pentaho PDI containing Rule Engine steps may be imported.
+Reference fields may be assigned to a project.
 As a consequence the user does not need to type in field names and types - when writing rules or actions - but may select the fields from a dropdown.

 The application allows to use LDAP for authentication.
 Projects can be private or read-only.
 Roles can be setup that define access to projects and the other components.